lovroraguzvk/KSETQuizApp/README.md

 ## Instructions

+Start the app with the QuizApp.jar file.

+Insert the name of the quiz, and select the folder with the apropriate question slides and also select an already created excel file (where the data of the scores will be saved), if the excel already contains scores it will instead load them.

 The app is controlled using keystrokes displayed below.
 | Keystroke  | Action |
 | ------------- | ------------- |